TechnologyEnhancedLearning/TELBlazor/README.md

 				  -o deleteme-test\TELBlazor.Components.1.0.0.nupkg

 			```
-	    - check there is a nupkg package. its an old one, so just delete it.
+	    - check there is a nupkg package.
+It's an old one, so delete it.

 #### Set nuget to have the source (powershell)
 ````
 dotnet nuget add source "https://nuget.pkg.github.com/TechnologyEnhancedLearning/index.json" `
   --name "github" `
   --username $env:GITHUB_USERNAME `
-  --password $env:GITHUB_TOKEN `
+  --password $env:GITHUB_PACKAGES_TOKEN `
   --store-password-in-clear-text
 ````